department-of-veterans-affairs/va.gov-team/products/health-care/checkin/decisions/Chip-Lorota-Playbook.md

 ### Ticket Response Templates <a name="ticket-templates"></a>

 **Confirming issue** <br>
-_Hi (contact name), My name is (your name) and I am following up from the ServiceNew technical support team for the incident you reported.
+_Hi (contact name), My name is (your name) and I am following up from the ServiceNow technical support team for the incident you reported.
 When you have a few moments, would we be able to schedule a time to walk through a few troubleshooting steps?_

 **Confirming issue resolved** <br>
-_Hi (contact name), My name is (your name) and I am following up from the ServiceNew technical support team for the incident you reported.
+_Hi (contact name), My name is (your name) and I am following up from the ServiceNow technical support team for the incident you reported.
 We released an update that may have resolved this issue.
 Is it still occurring?
 If so, would we be able to schedule a time to walk through a few troubleshooting steps?_

 ## Responding and Categorizing <a name="responding"></a>
 The API Monitoring Engineer is responsible for managing all incident tickets assigned to the eCheck-in API Support group.
 Upon assignment, it is important to respond within 1 business day or sooner.
 Any form of updating the ticket is considered a valid first response.
 Although the solution may take longer than 1 business day, the initial contact should be made within this window.